The Top 20 Most Viewed AWS IAM Documentation Pages in 2017

 - Working with Server Certificates

 Some AWS services can use server certificates that you manage with IAM or AWS Certificate Manager (ACM).
-In many cases, we recommend that you use ACM to provision, manage, and deploy your SSL/TLS certificates.
+ACM is the preferred tool to provision, manage, and deploy your server certificates.
+Use IAM as a certificate manager only when you must support HTTPS connections in a region that is not supported by ACM.

 - Your AWS Account ID and Its Alias

-Learn how to find your AWS account ID number and its alias.
+Learn how to find your AWS account ID and its alias.

 - Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances